Home Articles 3D Printing Drag And Drop Studio reimagines everyday objects’ aesthetics and functionality

 The hallmark of the collection is the Intertwined Vase, a tribute to the mesmerizing fluidity of growth patterns found in plant roots and tree trunks.

 Intertwined Vase earned recognition by winning the Green Product Award in 2022 for its efforts to create ceramic objects with low environmental impact.
-3D Printing as a manufacturing technology allows for minimal material waste.
+3D printing is a manufacturing technology that allows for minimal material waste.
 Furthermore, 99% of the clay from failed prints (yes, they do happen) is reconditioned through advanced machinery and reused.
-Additionally, the use of minimal glazing and reliance on solar energy during the manufacturing process further underscores its environmentally-conscious nature.
+Additionally, the use of minimal glazing and reliance on solar energy during the manufacturing process further underscores its environmentally conscious nature.
 The result is an object that beautifully showcases the intricate intertwinings of the natural world.

 Sustainable Lighting Collection